Ride or Die (2021 film): Synopsis

-Rei is a lesbian in her late 20s who, upon learning that her former classmate Nanae is suffering brutal domestic violence from her husband, decides to kill him to show her love for Nanae.
+Rei is a lesbian in her late 20s who abandons her longtime partner and career as a plastic surgeon upon learning that her former classmate and teenage crush Nanae is suffering brutal domestic violence from her husband.
+Rei kills him to show her love for Nanae.
 Nanae is filled with disgust and fear about the murder, but Rei accepts the results of her decision with the sole purpose of saving Nanae.
 While turning to each other for love, Rei and Nanae find themselves struggling with incompatible emotions.